Particl-Community/academy/intro/intro_general_essentials.rst

 - The **Tor network** for keeping your digital network identity (your IP address) private when using Particl.

 Because its network is autonomous and isn't operated by a single entity, the marketplace has a few features that behave differently than what you would expect on traditional online marketplaces.
+Let's have a look at these differences.

 Cryptocurrency Transactions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~